Attention#

 • well 1 reference log alongside the corresponding attention weights computed at every candidate location (right)

-Together, these plots illustrate how a single query activates a distributed set of geological analogs, and how the attention mechanism concentrates or disperses retrieval depending on pattern similarity across the memory bank.
+Together, these plots illustrate how a single query activates a distributed set of geological analogs, and how the attention mechanism concentrates or disperses retrieval depending on pattern similarity across the reference (memory) well.

 depth_index = 4 # set the depth index and the observe the attention weights